Neel-max-cpu/Aiml-project-Finding-similar-song/README.md

 ### How to Run
 ### Step 1: Start the Backend Server
 Before running the backend build/precompute your faiss index.
-Nvaigate to the corefolder then build_faiss_index.py run that command or directly run the command, wait for it as it can take sometime!
+Navigate to the corefolder then build_faiss_index.py run that command or directly run the command from the backend folder, wait for it as it can take sometime!
 ```
 cd backend\app\core
 python build_faiss_index.py